inBeat/inbeat-website/content/top-influencers/instagram/tattoo-artists/united-states/chicago/_index.md

 ---
-title: Top 10 Tattoo-Artists Instagram Influencers In Chicago In 2023
+title: Top 10 Tattoo-Artists Instagram Influencers In Chicago In 2024
 description: >-
-  Find top tattoo-artists Instagram influencers in Chicago in 2023.
-Most popular hashtags: #chicago #art #chicagotattooartist #tattoo.
+  Find top tattoo-artists Instagram influencers in Chicago in 2024.
+Most popular hashtags: #tattoo #chicago #chicagotattooartist #tattooartist.
 platform: Instagram
-hits: 68
+hits: 70
-text_top: Discover the most popular Instagram accounts on inBeat.
+text_top: Analyze the top-rated Instagram accounts on inBeat.
-text_bottom: Our search engine has 68 Instagram influencers like this in Chicago, United States for you to connect with.
+text_bottom: Our platform holds 70 Instagram influencers like this in Chicago, United States for you to collaborate.
 profiles:
   - username: "mwanhala"
     fullname: >-